zlatnaspirala/nui-commander/README.md

 ![screenshot](https://github.com/zlatnaspirala/nui-commander/blob/master/screenshot.jpg)

- DOM elements are on whole document size and indicate at the moment .
 On canvas indicator table blocks canvas object will accumulate movement action and after some little period on idle it ill fall to the opacity `0`.
 This is just example of usage!

 ### FEATURE DONE LIST